Inclusive Leadership in a Digital-First Workplace

 How to foster a culture of collaboration and engagement within your hybrid team

-The rapid transition to remote work – especially during a global pandemic – wasn't easy.
-Over the past year, organizations across all industries have shown immense resilience, successfully pivoting their workflows and workforce into a digital-first environment.
+The transition to remote work in recent years – especially during a global pandemic – wasn't easy.
+However, in the time since, organizations across all industries have shown immense resilience, successfully pivoting their workflows and workforce into a digital-first environment.

 While this digital transformation was critical for growth and stability, it also created challenges and opportunities for making remote work more diverse and inclusive.